 - What do you need to know about sustainable finance?
 From materiality to taxonomy – what is relevant for you?
 What new business opportunities does sustainability offer, what risks are there?

-- What value system, what attitudes are needed for this?
+- What value system, what attitudes are necessary for this?
 How does it fit with your vision and mission?
-Can sustainability represent a new meaning?
+Can sustainability offer a new meaning?

 - And the crucial question: How do you create the necessary readiness for change to anchor sustainability in the corporate culture?